Chris Rokos: Rokos Capital Management

 In 2012, Rokos retired from Brevan Howard, setting up a family office in London's Mayfair to manage his own wealth.
-But in the summer of 2014, wishing to return to trading, he filed a suit in the Royal Court of Jersey against Brevan Howard contesting the five-year noncompete restrictions which would have prevented him from managing outside capital until at least 2018.
+In the summer of 2014, Rokos filed a suit in the Royal Court of Jersey against Brevan Howard contesting the five-year noncompete restrictions which would have prevented him from managing outside capital until at least 2018.

-The high-profile case was settled out of court in January 2015, clearing the way for Rokos to start his own firm in one of the "most anticipated hedge-fund launches of recent years", according to The Wall Street Journal.
-With investors reportedly forbidden from discussing the launch, Reuters reported that much of the money initially invested in the fund would be provided by Rokos himself, with a primary focus on foreign exchange, fixed income and equity index products in developed markets and relatively liquid emerging markets.
+The case was settled out of court in January 2015, clearing the way for Rokos to start his own firm.
+As part of the settlement, Brevan Howard took an unspecified financial stake in the new business, as well as supporting its setup.

-Rokos Capital Management began trading in the Autumn of 2015, gaining approximately 20 per cent in its first calendar year (2016).
+Rokos Capital Management began trading in the autumn of 2015, gaining approximately 20 per cent in its first calendar year (2016).
 According to the Financial Times, Rokos Capital Management was helped by bets on market moves around Donald Trump's election victory.

-Rokos was one of a number of hedge fund managers who predicted the UK Referendum vote on EU membership incorrectly, The New York Times wrote that he had told associates that he expected the "remain" vote to win.
-Rokos Capital Management still made money, gaining more than 2.5 percent in a single day immediately after the vote.
+Rokos was one of a number of hedge fund managers who predicted the UK Referendum vote on EU membership incorrectly; the New York Times wrote that he had told associates that he expected the "remain" vote to win.
+Despite this, Rokos Capital Management gained more than 2.5 percent in a single day immediately after the vote.

-The performance of Rokos Capital Management in 2016 was followed by two years of indifference, reflecting a difficult trading period for macro hedge funds.
 In 2017–2018, Rokos Capital Management's profits fell by 85% to £22.9 million.
-Rokos continued to complete the build-out of the firm in readiness for the return of more favourable market conditions.

-Rokos Capital is one of the biggest and top performing hedge funds in London.
+In January 2019, Rokos sought to raise up to $900 million from investors.

+In 2025 Greek Reporter listed Rokos as one of the top 5 wealthiest Greeks and Greek Cypriots of the UK.

+In February 2026, Chis Rokos was listed on the Sunday Times Tax list with an estimated £330 million paid in income tax.

+In September 2026, it was announced Rokos would be moving his residency away from the UK to Greece.

 Political donations

-Rokos was one of a number of hedge fund managers who made donations to Britain's Conservative Party in the run-up to the 2015 general election, contributing £1.9 million in total.
-Since 2015, Rokos has been an occasional donor only to the Party.
+Rokos was one of a number of hedge fund managers who made donations to Britain's Conservative Party under David Cameron in the run-up to the 2015 general election, contributing £1.9 million in total.
+His last donation was made in 2018, during Theresa May's second ministry.